knightmoves-learn/km__advanced-c-sharp__001-first-api/README.md

 ## Lecture Part 2
 [![001 First Api(Part 2)](https://img.youtube.com/vi/tyeqxx3y-No/0.jpg)](https://www.youtube.com/watch?v=tyeqxx3y-No)

+## Instructions
-Using the terminal you should...
+Using the terminal you...
 - Should create a new .NET project using the `webapi` template titled "MyFirstLesson".

 Additional Information: